cfpaige/the-ushe/README.md

 - set up the DNS records and make sure that all the settings are correct;
 - set up and test the website on the production server (where it will live);
 - set up email;
-- back up any old site BuddyApp would be replacing (if applicable) and deploy the new one;
+- back up any old site The Ushe would be replacing (if applicable) and deploy the new one;

 </details>
 </div>